bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 How is happiness and/or life satisfaction affected by drug/alcohol use?

 3. Who does that?
-What are the demographics of SSC readers?
-How happy are they on average?

 4. Answering a question people care about
 How does the class environment in which you grew up affect current life satisfaction/happiness?